Founder Mode

 Tags: today-i-learned management founder leadership

-Paul Graham’s essay Founder Mode is doing the rounds in the social media:
+Paul Graham’s essay Founder Mode is doing the rounds in social media:

 In effect there are two different ways to run a company: founder mode and manager mode.
 Till now most people even in Silicon Valley have implicitly assumed that scaling a startup meant switching to manager mode.